subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P}(q) = \delta(q-q_0) $$

 This is saying that there is only one possible value for the overlap between pure states, and this must also hold for the self-overlap between them.
 From this it follows that there must be only one pure state with self-overlap $q_0$.
-Hence the replica symmetric solution is valid only if there is a single equilibrium state.
 This is typically the paramagnetic state which exists at high temperatures.

 **The 1-RSB Solution**